micahco/ktz/README.md

 Run from the current directory:
 `python ktz.py`

 Enter the literature data for the book (all inputs are required).
-The program will then prompt a file explorer dialog where you will select the `my-clippings.txt` file for that specific book.
+The program will then prompt a file explorer dialog where you will select the `My Clippings.txt` file for that specific book.

 #### Considerations